Purple Gallinule Walking Through The Reeds

 Black-necked Stilt Chick Walking through the Water

 But for us, the main attraction is the habitat.
 The park has a series of flooded marshes, lakes, creeks, and grasslands.
 The great habitat means a lot of birds.
-It’s also a hotspot during the spring and fall migrations and attracts not only the birds, but bird enthusiast from all around the world.
+It’s also a hot spot during the spring and fall migrations and attracts not only the birds, but bird enthusiast from all around the world.
 There have been almost 250 bird species reported at the Celery Fields.

 Great Egret Flies By To Left In Morning Sun